 The core of JBossESB is Rosetta, an ESB that has been in commercial deployment at a mission critical site for over 3 years.
-The architecture of Rosetta is shown below in Figure 1:
+The architectCommitted revision 28034. ure of Rosetta is shown below in Figure 1:

 Note: In the diagram, processor classes refer to the Action classes within the core that are responsible for processing on triggered events.